nspi/vbcg/README.md

 `cd src;` `python main.py`

 ## Todo
-- Read video stream from hard
+- Read video stream from hard disk
 - Update to Python 3 and current versions of all used modules

 ## Contact